My Wine Fridge is Beeping! [6 Reasons & Solutions]

 Before digging into the matter, we should talk about the different types of wine fridges.
-There are two of them, based on the refrigerating technology, compressor and thermoelectric.
+There are two distinct types, based on the refrigerating technology they use.

 Compressor Wine Fridge

-Works through pressurizing gas that takes heat from inside the fridge to the outside.
-The system comprises a compressor which pressurizes the gas, a condenser, the expansion valve to reduce the refrigerant pressure and the evaporator to absorb heat from the surroundings.
+It works by pressurizing gas that takes heat from inside the fridge to the outside.
+The system comprises a compressor, a condenser, the expansion valve to reduce the refrigerant pressure and the evaporator to absorb heat from the surroundings.